benniehana111/Airfield-Analysis/README.md

 ### Variable Analysis

-Runway lengths are recorded for all airfields in airportdatabase.net.
+(1) Runway length/width are recorded for all airfields in airportdatabase.net.
 This variable is in integer format.
 It is a continuous variable.
 Some airfields in the region have two runways, so we will encode a second runway length variable that will have a value of zero for single runway airfields.

-(3) Runway surface type is recorded for all airfields with Wikipedia pages.This variable is in string format.
+(2) Runway surface type is recorded for all airfields with Wikipedia pages.This variable is in string format.
 It is a categorical variable; each surface type is a distinct physical characteristic of an airfield's runway(s).
 The surface types reported in Wikipedia are:

 Asphalt
 Concrete